Electro Magnetic Pulse (EMP) What You Need to Know

 The best course of action for most people is to focus on events such as a 72 hour power outage, or a one to two week outage.
 Focus on being able to survive likely events.
 Short duration trouble is more likely than long term problems, and easier to prep for.
-It is possible that a global event could occur through a major meteor storm, gamma burst, major volcanic activity or any number of other catastrophes, but all of these are far less likely than a snowstorm, earthquake or hurricane.
+It is possible that a global event could occur through a solar flare, major meteor storm, gamma burst, major volcanic activity or any number of other catastrophes, but all of these are far less likely than a snowstorm, earthquake or hurricane.
 Prepare for the likely events first, then if you have the resources and understanding prepare for the less likely ones like a solar or nuclear EMP.

 Preparing for a small EMP

 Prepare as you would for a hurricane, earthquake or other extended natural disaster.
 The government recommends we have 72 hours, we recommend 7 days to start, 30 days as a target and your stretch goal of 1yr.
-Even when we recover, there could be pockets varying on your location and how likely you are to see a return to normalcy.
+Even when we recover, there could be pockets varying on your location.
 Stockpile food and water, fuel, prescriptions, general medical supplies, personal hygiene items – the basics you need to survive.
-Plan for cooking, shelter, self defense, heating, cooling, handling medical emergencies, and garbage disposal as if you were camping without power.
+Plan for cooking, shelter, self defense, heating, cooling, clothing, hygiene, handling medical emergencies and garbage disposal as if you were camping without power.

 - 20 Things I Wish I Had Before the Flash Flood Emergency